 Once the operator successfully completes integration, iMoon performs tests using the test website and credentials previously provided by the operator in the questionnaire.
 We run both manual and automated tests to verify the accuracy of the integration and assess the operator's webhook response performance.

-The bet status will be "CASHBACK" if the bet amount and the win amount for a single bet are equal, signifying that the player neither won nor lost.
+for a single bet are equal, signifying that the player neither won nor lost.

-For instance, if a player bets $10 and receives $10 after the round, the bet status will be "CASHBACK."
-Some operators may view "CASHBACK" as a win, but you can categorize it as you see fit internally.
+For instance, if a player bets $10 and receives $10 after the round,

-The RollbackRequestItemStatus will be either "BET" or "WIN."
-Note that rolling back a "WIN" transaction is currently not applicable to existing games but will be used for live sports betting in the future.
+currently not applicable to existing games but will be used for live sports

-For instance, if a player places a bet and decides to cancel it before the round starts, iMoon will request the operator to roll back the bet by calling the /rollback webhook.
+decides to cancel it before the round starts, iMoon will request the operator to

 You can access and play iMoon games live on the iMoon website at https://www.imoon.com

-List of countries with ISO restrictions are as follows:
+The countries with ISO restrictions are as follows:

 Currently, iMoon supports "seamless wallet" integration.